 3. Avoid the language of invasion.

 In some egregious cases, reporters are describing the migrant caravan as if it is an invading army.
-The New York Times describes the caravan as “defiant,” for example.
+The New York Times has described the caravan as “defiant,” for example.
 The AP tweeted that the caravan was like a “ragtag army of the poor” and has since apologized; likening the families to a military force reinforced Trump’s view that they are a threat to the United States.
 The president has tweeted that people on the caravan are criminals, and he often frames migrants as emissaries sent by hostile governments (“they're not sending their best,” for example) – perhaps as a pretext for suggesting a military response rather than a humanitarian one.
 But people who have joined the migrant caravan are traveling together because there is safety in numbers, and they are looking for safety and peace.
 They deserve our empathy.

 4. Seeking asylum is a right – and our system should treat all people with dignity and humanity.